When I finally fell back down to earth off my lofty perch, I discovered I had

 grown much, much smaller.

-Instead, I put my very own signature on the bottom line of a formal Separation Agreement that reeked of backward looking.
+Nevertheless, despite residing on that high plane, I put my very own signature on the bottom line of a formal Separation Agreement that reeked of backward looking.
 I was now just another divorced Dad on New York’s Upper West Side smelling of the odor of defeat.
 Four years of righteous sacrifice trying to be a path-breaker left almost no traces.

 My gender role drummer was too fast.
 I signed on to be an every-other weekend, once a weekday afternoon intruder into my child’s busy schedule.